 Objective 4.6: Attract new regional employers

 4.6.1: Seek money for brownfield

 cleanup in order to create shovel

 ready sites

 Objective 4.7: Build upon existing strong

 industry clusters in the City, from

 Crafts and Art Production to

 Manufacturing to Micro-Brewing

 to Information Technology and

 Data Management to Green

 Industry

 Objective 4.8: Promote small-business

-entrepreneurship, especially in
+00,000,000 entrepreneurship, especially in

 the Arts and New Media Clusters

+4.8.1:

-4.8.1: Establish a Comprehensive City
+4.0.1.
+Establish a Comprehensive City

-Directory of Businesses
+4.8.2: Directory of Businesses

-4.8.2: Continue to promote
+4.8.2.
+Continue to promote

 public-private communication

 and collaboration through an Arts

-Advisory Council 1
+Advisory Council

-4,8,3: Continue to build solid working 1
+4.8.3: Continue to build solid working

-relationships with Neighborhood 1
+relationships with Neighborhood

 Business groups and a City-wide

 business alliance along with

 regional business organizations

-such as the Ulster County
+such as the Ulster County 2

-Regional Chamber of Commerce
+Regional Chamber of Commerce -

-4.8,41 Work closely with the Ulster
+4.8.4: Work closely with the Ulster

 County Office of Economic

 Development and the Ulster

 County Business Resource Center

-to share resources and reduce 1
+to share resources and reduce

 overlap

-Objective 4.9: Promote development of human -
+Objective 4.9: Promote development of human l'

-Objective 4.5. capital through job-training and
+· capital through job-training and

 adult education from advanced

 specialized education to

 English-language classes to build

-a more qualified local workforce
+a more qualified local workforce U.

 and attract industry

 4.9.1: Directly, or through partnerships,

-T.J.L. provide free focused training for
+···· provide free focused training for

 English Language Mastery and

+Computer Literacy

-Objective 4.10: Computer Literacy Promote tourism based on 1 10
+Objective 4.10: Promote tourism based on

-Objective 4.10
+Objective 4.10:

-historic resources and regional eco-tourism destinations as a
+historic resources and regional

-T eco-tourism destinations as a
+eco-tourism destinations as a

 new industry cluster

 4.10.1: Promote Kingston as a

 Destination on a Route 87

 Billboard

 4.10.2: Develop and implement an

 Interpretive Plan for the City that

 will pull together themes and

 establish needs for signage at the

 gateways, way finding

 throughout the city and provide

 interpretation at critical locations

 4.10.3: Develop and apply standards for

 "branding" the city in

-publications and online sites 1
+publications and online sites

 including taglines such as

 "historic is just our beginning"

 Objective 4.11: Work with State University of

 New York to provide education

 concentration related to a City

 niche, such as healthcare/nursing

 or hospitality

 Objective 4.12: Streamline the Development

 Review Process

-4.12.1: Designate local Type 2 SEQR list 1
+4.12.1: Designate local Type 2 SEQR list

 4.12.2: Simplify and illustrate zoning and

 subdivision regulations

 4.12.3: Establish a procedure for change

-1.12.1 of use
+of use

 4.12.4: Simplify Code

 Objective 4.13: Work with partners to offer a

 comprehensive array of support

-services to businesses and investors who are committed to
+services to businesses and

+investors who are committed to

 moving the City forward.

 Objective 4.14: To insure that City investments

 Objective 4.14 go to sustainable projects,

 require that applicants seeking

 City funding, tax incentives or

 private/public partnerships fill

 out a Sustainable development

 checklist and achieve a minimum

 score.

-×

 Goal 5: Promote an effective and

 comprehensive transportation

-system that enhances safety,
+system that enhances safety, 1 1